 - After mixing the oil and vinegar, apply a clean cloth to the stain.
 Use a small circular motion to wipe the stain until it is gone.

 - Use petroleum jelly.
-Before going to bed, take a small amount of petroleum jelly and place it on the water ring on the wood.
-Allow it to sit overnight and wipe clean in the morning to get a refreshed spot on the wood surface, making it appear new.
+Before bed, place a small amount of petroleum jelly on the water ring on the wood.
+Allow it to sit overnight and wipe it clean in the morning to get a refreshed spot on the wood surface, making it appear new.

 - Non-gel toothpaste.
-Take a small amount of non-gel toothpaste and apply it to a clean cloth.
+Add a small amount of non-gel toothpaste to a clean cloth.
 Gently wipe the watermark using a circular motion until it’s gone.

 Tips for Maintaining Polyurethane Surfaces